 The Ohio & Erie Towpath in the Cuyahoga Valley National Park is one exception where facilities are open year-round.
 One late season November visit brought a pleasant surprise of a heated restroom facility at the Pennisula trailhead.
 Beware, however, that the current economic climate can affect park budgets and the availability of those facilities.

 Occasionally you'll have to improvise on bikeways that do not offer restrooms and water by using nearby stores, drive-thrus or gas station facilities.
 This is seldom a problem for cyclists as most establishments near bikeways are accustomed to trail users as customers.
 On more secluded rural trails, however, you may have to plan a side trip or two for water if the next stop along the trail is too far away.
 Carry a map with you if you're exploring an unfamiliar trail.

 More popular trails or those in well-developed areas, often have trailside facilites and amenitites that cater to users.
 No time is lost searching for water sources or restrooms.
 One can roll up to trailside break stations, use the facilities, fill water bottles and carry on.
 In some cases vending machines with sports drinks are also available.

 When cafes, food stops and ice cream stands line the route, the commuter or touring cyclist is well-provided for and can enjoy more time on the trail, rather than searching for sustenance.

 The 18-mile Richland B & O Trail is a good example.
-It's route features two break stations along the trail, as well as one at each endpoint.
+It's route features two break stations along the trail, as well as park facilities at each endpoint.
 There's also a deli / ice cream shop, a trailside restaurant, numerous parking locations and a trailside bike shop.

 Check Out The Route